 There are 3 general coaching attributes that is vital for finding excellent coaches (read 5-star);

 The level of determination will also influence his mental drive to work in the best leagues in the football world as he often has the desire and ambitions to work with the best players.

 Level of Discipline – This staff attribute affects the level of strictness and shows us how strict the coach will or will not be in the daily management and training.
 A coach with low level of discipline will be more relaxed, something that may not be a good thing.

 In regard to training, players working under a coach with high motivation will take training more seriously and not slack off since they will be more likely to be motivated to work under the current training program, but this is also a matter of players individual personalities and how professional they are.

 These three mental attributes explained above is vital for success and is the foundation for any backroom staff, either its assistant managers, first team coaches, youth coaches or head of youth development.
-The level of attributes can be the difference between a 3 star coach and a 5 star coach, or in an other term; the difference between the coaching level: average and excellent.
+The level of attributes can be the difference between a 3 star coach and a 5 star coach, or in other terms; the difference between the coaching level: average and excellent.

-1. Key Attributes for 5-Star Goalkeeping Coaching Staff
+3.1) Key Attributes for Goalkeeping Coaches

-The goalkeeping coaches will only work with the goalkeepers in your team (both first team and junior team), and will look to improve the goalkeeping player attributes such as his handling the ball, rushing out to deal with the striker in one on one situations or communicating with the defensive line.
+The goalkeeping coaches will only work with the goalkeepers in your team (both first team and junior team), and will look to improve the goalkeeping player attributes such as a goalkeepers abilities at handling the ball, rushing out to deal with the striker in one on one situations or communicating with the defensive line.

-Key Attributes For 5-Star Fitness Coaching Staff
+3.2) Key Attributes For Fitness Coaches

 Similar to the goalkeeper coaches and in difference to first team general coaches, the fitness coaches will work with every players in your team (both first team, reserves and youth team).
 They will look to improve the players physical attributes, which is vital to endure the full 90 minutes of a match and cover the pitch no matter its surface and weather conditions, and ultimately have the physical preferences to play with your preferred playing style, either its a style based on physical strength and aggression, quick tempo or direct football where pace and covering large distances is in focus.

-A coach signed as the role of a fitness coach can only be assigned to the two fitness categories, and can be described as a specialist since they can not be assigned to any other coaching categories.
+A coach signed as the role of a fitness coach can only be assigned to the two fitness categories, and are described as a specialist since they can not be assigned to any other coaching categories.
 When looking for a good fitness coach you should set the minimum attribute level to at least 17 where 20 is the best, since there are few other parameters than the fitness attributes which determines his expertise and his quality of it.

 The fitness training category is split into two sub sections;

-Key General Training Attributes for 5 Star Coaches
+3.3) Key General Training Attributes for 5 Star Coaches

 It is also important to look at the coaches tactical knowledge and his preferred formation according to your tactics, when choosing a good tactical coach.
-Your tactical coach is also the natural choice as responsible for backroom advice on the tactical area of the game.
+Your tactical coach is also the natural choice to be responsible for backroom advice on the tactical area of the game.
 You can choose any of your general coaches or assistant manager to be responsible for providing you advice on tactical areas, but I recommend a staff with high level of tactical coaching and tactical knowledge.

 When coaching the defensive side of the game its important that the coach can translate tactical plans within your tactic in a way the players understands and improve players positioning and understanding on how they shall behave in the defensive phase more effectively.

 - Defending in additional to Tactical